-In the U.S.A., your appliance is warranted by Electrolux Home Products, Inc. We authorize no person to change or add to any of our obligations under this warranty.
-Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux Home Products, Inc. servicer.
-In Canada, your appliance is warranted by Electrolux Canada Corp.
+In the U.S.A., your appliance is warranted by Electrolux Home Products North America, a division of White Consolidated Industries Inc. We authorize no person to change or add to any of our obligations under this warranty.
+Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux Home Products North America servicer.
+In Canada, your appliance is warranted by WCI Canada Inc.